nicholaslck/cypress-cucumber-preprocessor/docs/faq.md

 ## Function members `And(..)` and `But(..)` are missing

 These have been [deprecated](https://github.com/badeball/cypress-cucumber-preprocessor/issues/821).
 Bear in mind, the `And` keyword can still be used in `.feature` files.

+## Negated tags / complex tag expressions aren't working as expected

+Windows / CMD.EXE users must be aware that single-quotes bear no special meaning and should not be used to group words in your shell.
+For these users, only double-quotes should be used for this purpose.
+What this means is that, for these users, running `cypress run --env tags='not @foo'` <ins>is not going to behave</ins> and double-quotes must be used.
+Furthermore, similar scripts contained in `package.json` should also use double-quotes (escaped necessarily, as that is JSON).